Save energy and reduce your fuel bills

 Your water bill comes to 3% or more of your overall household income (once tax and National Insurance have taken out).
 Please note this income includes any Housing Benefit and Council Tax Support you may be being paid.

 To work your bill out as a percentage of your income, divide your yearly bill by your income and multiply by 100.
 For example: £350 (your water bill) ÷ £11,000 (your yearly income) x 100 = 3.18 per cent.

 To apply for this contact Thames Water on 0800 009 3652 or visit the Thames Water website.

 If you are an Anglican or Southern Water customer the criteria for WaterSave is different.
 You can find out more by visiting Anglican Water’s website

 What other free services are available from my energy company?

 If you are of pensionable age, disabled or chronically sick you can ask your supplier to add you to their Priority Service Register (PSR).
 Free services available to PSR customers may include:

 - Quarterly meter readings (if no person occupying the premises is able to read the meter)

-- Relocation of meters to a more accessible place if a customer is unable to reach their meter
+- Relocation of meters to a more accessible place

 - Advance notice of planned power cuts